Wyoming GOP county chairman cited after convention fight

 Pearce was treated for injuries and Correnti reported damage to his glasses and hearing aid, Wasson said.

 Pearce didn’t immediately respond to a message Monday seeking comment.
-Correnti referred questions to his attorney, Steven Titus, of Gillette, who said Correnti “did nothing wrong.”
+Correnti said he planned to issue a statement and in the meantime referred questions to his attorney, Steven Titus, of Gillette, who didn’t immediately respond to a message seeking comment.

 Sign up for Daily Newsletters